Wedding & Pre-Wedding specialist in Okinawa | Pete Leong

 If your looking for a friendly reliable photographer for your wedding or engagement location shoot here in Okinawa, Japan or other destination you've come to the right place!
-I've photographed over 1000 in my 10 plus years as a wedding photographer and have many happy clients from all over the world.
+I've photographed over 1000 in my 20 or so years as a wedding photographer and have many happy clients from all over the world.
 For specific wedding photo samples check out www.fotoshisa.com.

 Why should I buy a 50mm prime lens?
 My kit lens is 18-55mm!